Shippable/docs/sources/platform/workflow/resource/file.md

 sub_sub_section: Resources

 # file

-`file` resource is a pointer to a file on an external file share.
+A `file` resource is a pointer to a file on an external file share.
 It can be used as an `IN` for `manifest` jobs to create a service definition with a file, or in a `runSh` job that needs the file to run scripts.

 You can create a `file` resource by [adding](/platform/tutorial/workflow/crud-resource#adding) it to `shippable.yml`.